The Preliminary Examination changed as adopted by the faculty in April 2005. (Minor changes to the document by the DGS, September 15, 2012).

 Within one week of the exam, the Advisor must write a brief summary of the exam and the result.
 The summary must be distributed to the Advisory Committee for review.
 After appropriate revisions are completed, the summary must be sent to the student, the Committee and the DGS.
 In cases where the student received a Conditional Pass, the summary must include a description of the remedial work that the student is required to complete, and a timeline for its completion.

-After the annual report, or at any time during the year, a meeting of the Advisory Committee may be initiated.
+At any time during the year, a meeting of the Advisory Committee may be initiated.
 If the student, or the Advisor, or at least two members of the committee request a meeting, then a meeting of all members of the Advisory Committee needs to be convened.
 The particular format of the meeting is flexible and will be decided between the student and the Advisory Committee.
 It is the responsibility of the Advisor to convene a meeting when needed.

 Within one week of the meeting, the Advisor must write a brief summary of the meeting.
 The summary must be distributed to the Advisory Committee for review.
 After appropriate revisions are completed, the summary must be sent to the student, the Committee and the DGS.